 - DNS: did not start

-- DSQ: disqualified
+- DSO: disqualified

 - DNF: dis not finish

 - ABD: abandoned

 A musher with one of these statuses on a stage will necessarily have the DNF status in the general ranking.
+In this case the musher will not be able to claim the qualification of OFFICIAL FINISHER and therefore the prize money.